tatumizer/pigeon_map/README.md

 new Person.fromPgsonMessage(bytes);
 ```

-Deserializer is 1.7 times slower than serializer (this ratio is normal for serializers).
+Deserializer is 1.6-1.7 times slower than serializer (this ratio is normal for serializers).

-Compared with corresponding Json methods discussed above, Pgson is faster by factor of 8 in serialization, and by factor of 2.5 in deserialization.
+Compared with corresponding Json methods discussed above, Pgson is faster by factor of 6-8(*) in serialization, and by factor of 2.5 in deserialization.
 Generated byte message is approx. 2 times shorter than corresponding Json string.

+(*) depends on type of processor and other factors